 Under some circumstances, refinancing student loans can help you get out of debt faster and ultimately save you thousands.
-Refinancing may have consequences, however, such as the loss of certain federal protections.
+Refinancing may have consequences, however, such as the loss of certain protections on your federal student loans.

 Federal Protections Lost in Refinancing